algolia/query-suggestions/connector/CONFIG.md

 - `exclude` - Default: `[]`

-Here, you can add a list of words and phrases that are used to exclude full queries.
-If, during an upload of external data,  a query fully matches a word or phrase in this list, it will be skipped.
+Here, you can add a list of words and phrases that must be ignored: if a query *fully* matches a word or phrase in this list, it will be skipped.

-Additionally, you can use regexes to ignore a query that contains an undesirable set of characters.
-If any part of a query matches a regex in this list, it will be skipped.
+Additionally, you can use regexes to ignore any query that *contains* a certain set of characters: if any part of a query matches a regex in this list, it will be skipped.

 ### Ignore plurals

 - `ignore_plurals`

 Accepts all available values for [`ignorePlurals`][ignore_plurals] in the API.
-Used to treat singular and plural forms the same, "chat bot" = "chat bots" for instance.
+This is used to treat singular and plural forms the same, "chat bot" = "chat bots" for instance.
-We'll keep only the most popular of the two, the other one inherits from its popularity.
+We'll keep only the most popular of the two; we combine their popularity scores.

 [ignore_plurals]: https://www.algolia.com/doc/api-reference/api-parameters/ignorePlurals/